kiewic/PowerBI-WaffleChart/RVisualTutorial/PropertiesPane.md

     }
 ```
 ### Exposing the property to the users in the property pane
-In order for the above property be exposed in the property pane, we will need to touch the TypeScript code as well.
+In order for the above property to be exposed in the property pane, we will need to change the TypeScript code as well.
 Open the `src/visual.ts` file and start editing it

  In the `visual.ts` file we have added several code snippets as comments, so you can start from there.

- First, let define a new interface to hold the property value.
+ First, let's define a new interface to hold the property value.
 We will hold the enumeration value in this property

 ```
 interface VisualSettings {